chadlavi/MBMBAMBoto-V2/README.md

 * your script's client secret
 * your bot user's username
 * your bot user's password
-* a string to provide for your bot's user agent
+* a string to provide for your bot's user agent (NOTE: Reddit requires that the string follow the format `[script name] by [user]`, if you don't follow this format you'll get 403 errors from PRAW)

 You can see an example of the required `praw.ini` file in the `example_praw.ini` file.